meet kelvis

 Kelvis T. Williams epitomizes dedication in law enforcement, boasting a career spanning over four decades marked by an unwavering commitment to public safety, leadership, and community service.

-Transitioning to the Marion County Sheriff’s Office in 2009, Kelvis rose from Lieutenant to Captain of the Quartermaster Section, where he facilitated the procurement of vital resources for MCSO deputies, ensuring optimal preparedness.
+Transitioning to the Marion County Sheriff’s Office in 2009, Kelvis rose from Lieutenant of marion county fleet operations to Captain of fleet/Quartermaster Section, where he facilitated the procurement of vital resources for MCSO deputies, ensuring optimal preparedness.
 Prominent roles followed, including Major of the Judicial Enforcement Division and Deputy Chief of the Communications Division, where Kelvis streamlined emergency communication processes.
 In January 2022, he assumed the role of Deputy Chief of the Homeland Security Division, overseeing security for critical county buildings and major events within Indianapolis.
 Appointed Executive Officer of MCSO in September 2023, Kelvis now contributes to agency-wide strategic decisions as part of Sheriff Forestal’s executive staff.

-Kelvis's academic achievements, including a Bachelor of Science in Criminal Justice from Martin University and completion of the FBI National Academy, coupled with numerous accolades, including the Franklin M. Kreml Leadership Award, underscore his commitment to excellence.
+Kelvis's academic achievements include a Bachelor of Science in Criminal Justice from Martin University, completion of the FBI National Academy, and completion of the northwestern university school of police staff and command. this is coupled with numerous accolades including the Franklin M. Kreml Leadership Award and twice receiving the indiana state police life award for arrest and removal of drunk drivers from indiana roadways.

-Beyond his professional endeavors, Kelvis's dedication to community service, notably through roles with the Make-A-Wish Foundation and the Indiana Black Troopers Association, reflect his profound impact beyond law enforcement.
+Beyond his professional endeavors, Kelvis's dedication to community service, notably through roles with the Make-A-Wish Foundation, the Indiana Black Troopers Association, and the indiana chapter of prevention of child abuse, reflect his profound impact beyond law enforcement.

-A devoted family man, Kelvis resides in Pike Township with his wife, Charlotte.
-They have four wonderful children.
+A devoted family man, Kelvis resides in Pike Township with his incredible wife, Charlotte.
+They have four children.

 EQUAL JUSTICE UNDER LAW